Vocabulary: Word Formation & Morphology (Introduction) (A2) - Lesson 2: Basic Verb Endings for Tenses

 Word Formation & Morphology (A2)

 In our last lesson, we saw how nouns change for plurals.
 Verbs also change!
-Verbs change their form to tell us *when* an action happens.
-This is called "tense1".
-This lesson will show you the most common verb endings2 we add to talk about the past and the present.
+Verbs change their form to tell us when an action happens.
+This is called "tense".
+This lesson will show you the most common verb endings we add to talk about the past and the present.

 Rule 1: Simple Present - The "-s" Ending

 You know this rule!
 It shows an action that happens regularly.
-For he, she, and it, we add -s to the base verb3.
+For he, she, and it, we add -s to the base verb.

 • I work ➞ He works.